AB-BLAST 3.0 is a powerful

 one protein and one nucleotide —

-can be created with the same name and exist in the same directory,
+can reside in the same directory,

-for protein sequence databases and nucleotide sequence databases.
+for protein and nucleotide sequence databases.

 Using the -t option to xdformat,